 A Diffuse Axonal Injury (or DAI) is a type of Traumatic Brain Injury.
 It occurs in about half of all severe head traumas, which makes it one of the most common brain injuries.
-It is called diffuse because unlike other brain injuries that are “focal” (i.e. occurring in a particular area of the brain), this type of injury is widespread, affecting a larger area.
+It is called diffuse because unlike other brain injuries that are “focal” (i.e. occurring in a particular area of the brain), this type of injury is widespread, affecting a larger area of the brain.
 Our personal injury lawyers have represented many people with a brain injury of this type and others because of a car accident, work accident, or slip fall or other type of accident in Minnesota.

 Symptoms of Diffuse Axonal Brain Injury

 The symptom that is most evident from this type of brain injury after an accident is loss of consciousness.
 However, our MN accident lawyers have seen cases where the victim appeared conscious but then had other symptoms associated with the injury, depending on which areas of the brain have been affected.
 Medical providers will evaluate a patient’s response to questions, stimuli and testing.
 In addition, the following diagnostic tests are also likely to be performed:

 - Magnetic Resonance Imaging (MRI) – this test uses magnets, radio waves and a computer to show detailed cross-sections of the brain.